 RSPCA WA requires $9 million annually to support our animal care centre, programs and services including the 24 hour cruelty complaint line and the work of our Inspectors.
 As a non-government, community-based charity, we receive only 6% of funding from the government and rely on donations, bequests, sponsorships and volunteering from West Australians, just like you.

 We are achieving a lot but there is always more to be done.

-To improve the welfare of animals and ensure they are treated with dignity, compassion and respect by providing leadership and quality services in collaboration with our stakeholders
+Prevent animal cruelty and improve the welfare of all animals by providing leadership and quality service to WA in collaboration with our partners and stakeholders.

 The Honourable Kim Beazley AC, Governor of Western Australia (Patron-in-Chief)